Cantech Knowledge Base

 3. You will see the IIS section; click on PHP Manager over there.

 4. The PHP Manager interface will show the installed PHP version.
-Click ‘Check phpinfo()’ to view detailed information about your PHP installation.
+Click Check phpinfo() to view detailed information about your PHP installation.

 5. A dialog will appear.
-Set localhost as the test URL and click ‘OK’ to see the current PHP info on your server.
+Set localhost as the test URL and click OK to see the current PHP info on your server.

 Additional Configuration

 • You can install more PHP versions.
-(Download the PHP version and go to ‘Register new PHP version’ in PHP Manager.
+Download the PHP version and go to ‘Register new PHP version’ in PHP Manager.

 • Go to the PHP Settings section to modify PHP settings or the php.ini file.

-Step 5 – Test PHP Installation
+Step 5 – Test PHP on Windows

 Lastly, let’s verify if PHP is working correctly on your Windows server.

-=>Open ‘Notepad’ as an administrator from the Start menu (right-click and select Run as administrator or from Windows Accessories group).
+• Open ‘Notepad’ as an administrator from the Start menu (right-click and select Run as administrator or from Windows Accessories group).

-=>Paste the following PHP code into the Notepad file:
+• Paste the following PHP code into the Notepad file:

 <?php

-echo “<h1> PHP is successfully installed on this Windows Server </h1><br>”;
+echo "<h1> PHP has been successfully set up on your Windows Server. </h1><br>";

-echo “<h3> Below is the current installed PHP version and Information: </h3><br>”;
+echo "<h3> Here’s the currently installed PHP version and its details: </h3><br>";

 phpinfo();